MikeTaylor/palaeo-vo/vo-manuscript.md

 * Mannion, Philip D. 2018a.
 Peer Review #3 (1st round) of "_Xenoposeidon_ is the earliest known rebbachisaurid sauropod dinosaur (v0.1)".
 PeerJ. doi:10.7287/peerj.5212v0.1/reviews/3
 * Mannion, Philip D. 2018b.
 Peer Review #3 (2nd round) of "_Xenoposeidon_ is the earliest known rebbachisaurid sauropod dinosaur (v0.2)".
 PeerJ. doi:10.7287/peerj.5212v0.2/reviews/3
 * Owen, Richard.
 1854.
 The principal forms of the skeleton and of the teeth.
 Blanchard and Lea, Philadelphia.
+* Stevens, Kent A., and J. Michael Parrish.
+1999.
+Neck posture and feeding habits of two Jurassic sauropod dinosaurs. _Science_ **8284**:798–800.
 * Taylor, Michael P. 2017.
 My collection of sauropod-themed mugs (or at least five sixths of it). _Sauropod Vertebra Picture of the Week_ 4 June 2017. https://svpow.com/2017/06/04/my-collection-of-sauropod-themed-mugs-or-at-least-five-sixths-of-it/
 * Taylor, Michael P. 2018a.
 Untitled rebuttal letter to 2nd round of reviews. https://peerj.com/articles/5212v0.3/rebuttal
 * Taylor, Michael P. 2018b. _Xenoposeidon_ is the earliest known rebbachisaurid sauropod dinosaur. _PeerJ_ **6**:e5212. doi:10.7717/peerj.5212